Why Agentic Programming Changed the Way I Build Software

 - Web / CLI → planning, ideation, decomposition

-- Agents → executing refined stories or larger changes
+- Agent-like systems → executing refined stories or larger changes

 This separation improves efficiency and reduces friction.